jacqueline-kraus/MS4-anime-art/README.md

 python3 manage.py runserver
 ```

-8. Log into django admin
+8. Log into Django admin
 - After running the web app, add `/admin` at the end of the URL and log in with the superuser credentials from the previous step

 ## Heroku Deployment